 In applying to participate under the Carbon Farming Initiative (CFI) there are seven key steps which you will need to consider, as outlined below.
 Follow the steps to go through the process to apply and participate.

 Participation is open to individuals, sole traders, businesses, local, state and territory government bodies and trusts.
-Complete the Application for Recognition as an Offsets Entity form (PDF) or for body corporates, complete the application to open an account as a non-individual in the Australian National Registry of Emission Units and become a recognised offsets entity under the Carbon Farming Initiative form.
+Complete the relevant application form to open an account in the Australian National Registry of Emission Units and become a recognised offsets entity under the Carbon Farming Initiative.
 This step is to preserve the scheme's integrity by ensuring that Recognised Offsets Entities are fit and proper persons.
 Australian carbon credit units will be issued into the proponent's Registry account.
 It is recommended applicants read the relevant ROE Application Guide before completing either form.

 Projects can avoid greenhouse emissions or store carbon on the land.
 To apply complete the relevant form found under 'Step 2: Apply for a project' on the forms and calculators page.
 The proponent must be responsible for carrying out the project, have the legal right to carry out the project, and be a recognised offsets entity.
 In addition, the project must be covered by a methodology determination and be carried out in Australia.
 The project area must not be required by law or be used to meet a legal obligation to offset or compensate for the adverse impact of an action on vegetation.
 For projects that store carbon, the project proponent must also hold the applicable carbon sequestration right, have the consent of others with an eligible interest in the land and agree to store the carbon in the project area for 100 years.